kjones92/HallOfFame/README.md

 In the event that we need to clear down the database from testing content or to make changes to the tables the follow steps should be followed:

-1. Open Terminal - iTerm
+1. Open Terminal - iTerm.
-2. Navigate into HallOfFame - `cd Desktop/HallOfFame`
+2. Navigate into HallOfFame - `cd Desktop/HallOfFame`.
-3. Run `docker compose down`
+3. Run `docker compose down`.
-4. Run `docker volume prune --force`
+4. Run `docker volume prune --force`.